 Thailand has been a popular destination to teach English for years.
 It may not offer the perks of a high salary and free housing like some of the other countries on this list, but in terms of location, it has it all.
 Whether you’re a jungle, city or beach person, it shouldn’t be too difficult to find a position that will suit you.

 ESL opportunities at both public and private schools can be found throughout the sovereign island, Taiwan.
 Many teachers who have worked there say it is an overlooked area and can be a great country for an expat to live in.

 Hong Kong is another destination that has become popular over recent years.
 The salary is comparable to South Korea and China, but the cost of living is known to be higher.

-Extremely low cost of living and competitive hourly teaching rates make Vietnam very desirable.
+An extremely low cost of living along with competitive hourly teaching rates make Vietnam very desirable.
 It isn’t as developed or comfortable as many of the other countries on this list but can be heaps of fun.
 I lived in Hanoi for almost a year, and personally, I loved it!